Diamond Color Scale Chart & Review | 4C's Education

 - Lower color grades of 3-4 grades will not be detectable from higher color grades with an untrained eye.

-- Opting for a slightly lower color grade with higher cut or carat weight can save budget, but a reminder that color becomes more obvious with a larger diamond.
+- Opting for a slightly lower color grade with higher cut or carat weight can save money, but a reminder that color becomes more obvious with a larger diamond.

 - Choosing a diamond with a lower color grade set with a contrasting metal ring setting or slightly lower color grade side diamonds can make the center stone appear whiter.